 for Opioid Use Disorder (MOUD) Training

-(MAT) to prevent, identify, and treat opioid use disorder (OUD).
+Provides information and resources regarding clinician training for medication-assisted treatment (MAT) to prevent, identify, and treat opioid use disorder (OUD).
 Identifies how clinicians working to address OUD may be eligible for free training and free mentoring services.

 Organization(s): Health Resources & Services Administration (HRSA)